AzmainAhnaf/Academic-Notes/1st Semester/EEE - 1151/6 - Source Transformation.md

 Ideal voltage source have no internal resistance

-Practical voltage source have series connected small internal resistance
+Practical voltage source have series connected small internal [[3 - Resistance|resistance]]
 ![[Pasted image 20250328030007.png]]

 Ideal current source have internal resistance.
 Internal resistance and current source are connected in parallel.
 Value of internal resistance is infinite.